narae-park/narae-park.github.io/index.md

 I am a BK research professor in the [Department of Economics](http://econ.korea.ac.kr/econ/) at Korea University and a research affiliate of [the Population Wellbeing Initiative](https://sites.utexas.edu/pwi/).

 My primary fields of interest are demography, health economics, and labor economics.
-More specifically, I am interested in the interactions between socio-economic factors and demographic characteristics, focusing on aspects like fertility and health.
+More specifically, I am interested in the interactions between socio-economic factors and demographic characteristics, focusing on aspects like fertility and health outcomes.

 I earned my Ph.D. in Economics from Michigan State University and my B.S. in Materials Science and Engineering from Hanyang University.